 OVER-THE-RHINE SOUP KITCHEN

 An ongoing project, our members bake brownies, cook and serve a hot meal approximately four times a year to those less fortunate.
-A great activity for adults and teens.
+The soup kitchen is housed in Over-the-Rhine, and feeds hundreds of folks.
+This activity is great for kids and adults, and is supported by the Berkman Family Social Action Fund.

 VALLEY INTERFAITH FOOD AND CLOTHING CENTER/HIGH HOLYDAY MITZVAH BAG PROJECT